Davidslv/davidslv.github.com/_posts/2026-05-05-why-architecture-matters.markdown

 ## The Cost of Change Over Time

-Every Rails developer has lived this story.
+Every Software Engineer that uses Ruby on Rails has lived this story.
 The application starts small.
 A handful of models, a few controllers, a test suite that runs in seconds.
 Adding a feature is straightforward -- you create a model, write a migration, build a controller, add some views.
 The framework guides you.
 Convention over configuration.
 Life is good.

 ```mermaid
 graph LR